THE DIFFERENCE ENBREL® CAN MAKE

 Enbrel®, which is also known as etanercept, is called a ‘biological agent’ because it is made from two human proteins.
 It works by preventing the inflammation caused by another protein called tumor necrosis factor (TNF).

 TNF is a naturally occurring chemical messenger in your bloodstream.
 Too much TNF often plays a part in causing the painful swelling and redness around your joints in rheumatological conditions or the raised lesions on your skin in psoriasis.

 Your body has a number of ways that it can naturally try to reduce the amount of TNF.
 If they work, then you will have less pain and inflammation in your joints, or fewer lesions on your skin.
 If not, your symptoms will continue.

-Some patients may feel better within one to two weeks after beginning Enbrel.
-Most patients experience the maximum benefit of Enbrel within three months and may continue to do so whilst on Enbrel therapy.
+Some patients may feel better within 1 to 2 weeks after beginning Enbrel®.
+Most patients experience the maximum benefit of Enbrel® within three months and may continue to do so whilst on Enbrel® therapy.

 To read more about Enbrel®, download the brochure below. also available in Chinese and Samoan.